My Day in Court

 I was surprised to see no one was doing anything with their time except sit there.
 No newspapers, no magazines, no nothing.
 Some people stared at their tickets or their notes regarding the case from time to time, but that was about it.

-I noted that I was the only person in the room with a coat and tie on.
+I was the only person in the room with a coat and tie on.
 I also noted I was the only person in the room with a laptop.
-I may have been the only white collar person there.

-I grimly speculated that all people with enough money to wear a coat and own a laptop probably also had enough sense to cut their losses.
+I grimly speculated that all people with enough money to wear a coat and own a laptop probably also had enough sense to cut their losses and pay the fine by mail and get it over with.
+Their time was more valuable.

 Guilty or not guilty, who cares?
-Chalk it up to bad luck, pay the fine, cut your losses and save some time.
+Chalk it up to bad luck, pay the fine, cut your losses and save some precious time.
+At this thought, I began to feel I had made the wrong decision to come here today.

 3:15 PM - I GET CALLED